Compare non-homeowner or tenant guarantor loans

 The application process

-Make sure to do your research and compare loans before applying, making sure both you and your guarantor meet the eligibility criteria.
+Do your research and compare loans before applying, making sure both you and your guarantor meet the eligibility criteria.
 The application process usually goes as follows:

 Many lenders aim to complete and approve an application within 48 hours, though it can take longer due to the number of steps involved.